12 units are required without an Application, 6 units are required with an Application

-Each student in the MBM Foundation Area will take a selection of graduate-level courses tailored to fit his/her scientific background and interests.
-The individualized curriculum will be developed in consultation with the Director, enabling MBM Scholars to receive the same level of rigorous basic science training as graduate students in the Stanford Biosciences Program.
-This experience will help medical students formulate and undertake a significant basic science project for their scholarly research.
-In addition, the participation of MBM Scholars in these activities will enhance their interactions with PhD students, enriching the training of both groups.
-MBM students will bring a valuable medical perspective to discussions with their PhD program peers, while learning basic science approaches, modes of inquiry, and critical evaluation skills.
+Each MBM Scholar will pursue graduate-level studies tailored to fit his/her scientific background and interests.
+The individualized curriculum will be developed in consultation with the Director, enabling each student to receive rigorous basic science training.
+This experience will help MBM Scholars formulate and undertake a significant basic science project for their scholarly research.
+In addition, their participation in these activities will foster interactions with PhD students, enriching the training of both groups.
+MBM Scholars will bring a valuable medical perspective to discussions with their PhD program peers, while learning basic science approaches, modes of inquiry, and critical evaluation skills.

 Examples of Foundational Courses

 BIO 214/BIOC 224/MCP 221: Advanced Cell Biology

 Taught from the current literature on cell structure, function, and dynamics.
 Topics include complex cell phenomena such as cell division, apoptosis, signaling, compartmentalization, transport and trafficking, motility and adhesion, and differentiation.
 Weekly reading of current papers from the primary literature.
 Preparation of an original research proposal.
 Prerequisite for advanced undergraduates: BIO 129A or 160, and consent of instructor.